-The annual bonus plan for executive officers ("Bonus Plan") is a cash incentive plan for calculation of annual non-equity incentive-based compensation.
+The Annual Short-Term Incentive Bonus Plan (the "STI Plan") is a cash incentive plan that provides annual non-equity incentive-based compensation.
 These cash incentive awards are designed to reward short-term performance and achievement of strategic goals.
-Combined salaries and target bonus levels are intended to generally approximate the median of the Compensation Peer Group's combined salary and annual bonus levels.
+Combined salaries and target bonus levels are intended to generally approximate the median of the Compensation Peer Group's combined salary and annual cash bonus levels.

-The Bonus Plan is structured to be funded at an amount equal to 1% of our earnings before interest, taxes, depreciation, and amortization ("EBITDA").
-This funding pool is allocated 40% to the CEO and 15% is allocated to each of the other four named executive officers.
-Notwithstanding the size of the funding pool, no bonus in excess of \$5,000,000 may be paid to any executive officer under the Bonus Plan.
-In addition, each named executive officer is assigned a threshold, target and reach bonus award opportunity expressed as a percentage of base salary.
+The STI Plan is structured to be funded, in the aggregate, at an amount equal to 1% of our earnings before interest, taxes, depreciation, and amortization ("EBITDA").
+This amount is allocated 40% to the CEO and 15% is allocated to each of the other four current NEOs.
+Notwithstanding the size of the funding pool, no bonus in excess of \$5,000,000 may be paid to any NEO under the STI Plan.
+In addition, each NEO is assigned a threshold, target and reach bonus award opportunity expressed as a percentage of base salary.
 These bonus award opportunities are as follows and do not include the potential bonus adjustment described below: